If you ask any consultant, freelancer, or other "gig" worker what the hardest part of their job is, most will likely say "pricing my services."

 How Much Should I Charge as a Consultant?

-Now that you understand the different methods of setting your consulting rates, and have seen the average fees of several different industries, it’s time to figure out how and how much you will charge.
+Now that you understand the different methods of setting your consulting fees, and have seen the average rates of several different industries, it’s time to figure out how and how much you will charge for your services.

 This will take some time and some tweaking before you find the sweet spot in pricing.
 You may find that your price is scaring off potential clients.
 This either means that you are charging too much or that you haven’t identified your ideal customer yet.
 It could also mean that you aren’t communicating your value properly.